 10 Reasons Why People Fail Job Interviews

-Did you feel that something went wrong during the most recent job interview but couldn’t figure out what exactly?
+Did you feel that something went wrong during the most recent job interview but couldn't figure out what exactly?
 In some cases, the situation is beyond your control.
-For instance, the interviewer didn’t like your personality or their expectations from the candidate didn’t match your skills and background.
-However, as the practice shows, the interview success mostly depends on simple things that everybody knows: being prepared, acting confidently and showing enthusiasm.
+For instance, the interviewer didn't like your personality or their expectations from the candidate didn't match your skills and background.
+However, as the practice shows, interview success mostly depends on simple things that everybody knows: being prepared, acting confidently, and showing enthusiasm.
+Failing interviews is rather discouraging during a job search because a job seeker feels less understood, whereas the specific job opportunity is lost forever!
+While in some cases failing interviews are a matter of bad luck, job candidates are frequently not prepared for interview questions.

 To help you succeed in your next job interview, our creative resume writers have collected the ten popular reasons for failed interviews.
-Check these reasons out and act oppositely to leave the positive impression and skyrocket the chances to get the job.
+Check these reasons out and act oppositely to leave a positive impression and skyrocket the chances of getting the job.
+Boost your interviewing skills, read a job description in detail, and be prepared for an interview process.
+You can even do a mock interview with a friend to feel more confident and practice how to present yourself for a good impression.

-Top 10 reasons why people fail job interviews
+Top 10 reasons why job seekers fail job interviews

 1. Not researching the company in advance